 Socialization and exploration

-Socialization and exploration trumps polite walking by a long shot!
-Make sure your puppy is not scared of the world we expect them to navigate.
+Socialization and exploration trump polite walking by a long shot!
+Make sure your puppy is not scared of the world you expect them to navigate.
 This means a thoughtful and proactive socialization strategy.
 Use this robust list to help you accomplish this critical work.
 The socialization field trip worksheet will inspire and help you stay on track with your game plan.

-I’ve dubbed teaching a puppy to check in (with you) ‘Yoo-hoo’.
-Make it a habit to give your pup incentive to check in.
-I coach my students to super charge their puppy with lots of tiny treats (about 5) in rapid succession for any sign of this behavior.
-I won’t prompt a pup for the ‘check in’ but when I get it you can be sure the pup is going to be paid handsomely!
+I’ve dubbed teaching a puppy to check-in (with you) ‘Yoo-hoo’.
+Make it a habit to give your pup an incentive to check-in.
+I coach my students to supercharge their puppy with lots of tiny treats (about 5) in rapid succession for any sign of this behavior.
+I won’t prompt a pup for the ‘check in’ but when I get it you can be sure the pup is going to be reinforced handsomely!
 Teaching a puppy to check in from a distance is another valuable foundation behavior.
-You can teach this while doing long line work.
+You can teach this while doing long-line work.
 Read on.

 Follow me and long line work

 Long lines are one of my favorite pieces of puppy equipment.
 I couldn’t imagine raising a pup without one.
 It is 20 to 40 feet worth of insurance; it is oodles of hands-free fun for you and your puppy.
 Nothing beats running around hither and yon in wide-open spaces with your pup using treats and toys.
 This is what dreams are made of!
 This is how you teach your puppy that you are more interesting than all of the things that are competing for his attention… squirrels, other dogs, leaves, or a lamppost.
 Do you really want to be less interesting than a lamppost?
 In addition to running, you can walk patterns, big squares, or serpentines reinforcing your pup for choosing to stay close by and stop when you do.